The CLEAR Coaching Model

 Coaching is facilitating discovery with someone to explore and identify his/her own performance, behavior, or situation.

 You can be a manager without being a coach.
 You can provide direction, measure results, and make decisions without making the extra effort to observe, guide, and develop the people who report to you.
 But that’s not enough to get the results you need in today’s competitive, fast-moving business world.
-The organization wants employees committed and contributing, not just complying.
+Organizations want employees who are committed and contributing, not just complying.
+The CLEAR model provides effective coaching techniques to nudge you toward this goal.

 The CLEAR Model